jupyter/jupytercon2023/cfp.md

 # CFP

+CFP software.

+Most Numfocus conferences uses the `pretalx` software for the CFP.

+There is some limitation in how questions can be asked and where text can be added.
+In particular Pretalx forces a multi-page survey, and free text can often only be added at the top of each sections.

+Once a proposal is submitted, author will receive an email that can be configured.

 ## Propose a talk or poster

 What lessons do you have to share with the Jupyter community?
 Have you